noahbliss/Viper4Linux/README.md

     #/usr/bin and /bin will also work. *shrug*

 # Configuration

+We have a GUI made by ThePBone which is available here: https://github.com/ThePBone/Viper4Linux-GUI

 Most of your configuration will be done in ~/.config/viper4linux with the following two files:

   devices.conf -- More to come on this as I dev more, but right now it is just one line with: